I love film photography and all things crafty that help me create decorative items with my unique touch.

 The Diana F+ comes with three settings.
 Every time you take a photo you just have to judge how close you are to your subject and set the ring accordingly.

-I suggest that you set the focus to the middle position (2-4m).
-This will get your photos in the right focus most of the times.
-The other two settings are normally used for close-up photos (1-2M) or for landscapes (4M-∞).
+- 2-4m - In general, I suggest that you set the focus on this position.
+This will get your photos in the right focus most of the time.

 The aperture setting refers to the diaphragm opening inside the photographic lens.
 This is important to regulate how much light passes through onto the film inside the camera, once you press the shutter button.

-Again, because it is easy to underexpose photographs with this camera, I suggest using a setting bellow what you would normally use.
+Again, because it is easy to underexpose photographs with this camera, I suggest using a setting below what you would normally use.

 This means that unless you are under a very bright sun, you should use the ‘slightly cloudy’ setting.